You May Have Found Your Purpose If You’re Experiencing These Signs

 - Integrate it into conversations with friends or colleagues.

-4. Your Values and Actions Align easily
+4. Your Values and Actions Align naturally

 Purpose is the bridge between what you value and what you do.
 When you discover it, you’ll notice: